 - 1 cup of sugar

 - 3/4 cup of water

 Start by making your sweet sauce that will be used after the baklava has baked.
 You will want to do this ahead so that it has time to cool.

-Add the sugar, water, lemon juice, and D’Vash date nectar to a small pot.
+Add 3/4 cup of sugar, water, lemon juice, and D’Vash date nectar to a small pot.
 Bring to a boil on medium-high heat, then once boiling reduce the heat and cook for about 5 more minutes.
 Stir along the way.
 After 5 minutes, remove from the heat and let it cool.

 Get a baking sheet out, or if your are super detailed get a baking dish out that will fit your sheet of fillo dough.
 I go with my baking sheet and make sure that when I layer each fillo that it matches up with the previous fillo dough.

 Make the sugar and nut mixture.
 To a food processor, or use a knife if you desire, pulse the nuts into a fine chop.
-Add the nuts to a bowl along with the sugar and cinnamon and give that a good mix.
+Add the nuts to a bowl along with the remaining 1/4 cup of sugar and cinnamon and give that a good mix.